GoodVibe: Security-by-Vibe for LLM-Based Code Generation

 \textbf{Threat Addressed.} The threat we address arises when a model operating under benign, security-agnostic prompts generates code that is functionally correct but insecure.
 Common examples include missing input validation when handling external data, unsafe memory management in low-level code, incomplete or incorrect authentication logic, and insecure usage of APIs that require additional safeguards.
 These vulnerabilities are not the result of malicious prompts or intentional misuse.
 Instead, they stem from the model’s learned coding behavior during pretraining on large-scale code corpora, which contain a substantial amount of insecure, incomplete, or context-dependent code.
 Furthermore, since code generated by LLMs is often copied, adapted, and integrated into larger codebases with minimal modification, insecure defaults can easily propagate downstream.
 Our objective is therefore to raise the \emph{baseline security quality} of generated code, making secure behavior more likely without explicit request.

 \textbf{Out-of-Scope Scenarios.} We do not aim to defend against active attacks on the model, such as adversarial prompting, jailbreak attempts, or the intentional generation of insecure or malicious code.
 These scenarios fall under the broader domain of safety alignment and misuse prevention and are orthogonal to the focus of this work.
-Likewise, we do not consider prompt engineering techniques that explicitly enforce security (e.g., adding instructions such as ``write secure code'' or ``avoid vulnerabilities'') as part of our threat model.
-While such techniques can improve security outcomes, they rely on user awareness and careful prompt design and do not address the model’s underlying tendency to default to insecure patterns, particularly in fast, informal development workflows such as vibe coding.
-Finally, our approach complements defenses against adversarial misuse.
-Rather than preventing worst-case behavior under hostile conditions, we aim to improve the model’s default behavior under normal usage, ensuring that security-aware code generation becomes the norm rather than an exception.
+We also do not evaluate structural vulnerabilities, e.g., Python-specific issues such as insecure deserialization flows, unsafe dynamic imports, or cross-module path traversal, that require repository-level, multi-file, or deployment-context analysis.